Reviews You Can Rely On

 SSD vs. HDD

 HDDs (hard disk drives) are mechanical devices with a motor and a spinning disk inside.
 SSDs (solid-state drives) use non-mechanical flash memory; thus, no moving parts.
-HDDs are generally more affordable, slower, and offer a larger memory capacity than SSDs, while the latter is more expensive and substantially faster but has limited storage capacities.
-The mechanical parts make HDDs more fragile, while SSDs are more shock resistant.
+HDDs are generally slower, more affordable, and offer a larger memory capacity than SSDs, while the latter are pricier and substantially faster but have limited storage capacities.
+The mechanical parts make HDDs more fragile, while SSDs are more shock-resistant.
 Most tech nerds will tell you that HDDs are best for backing up large files, movies, games, and photos, while SSDs are superior when it comes to frequently used files and operating systems.

 The value of an external hard drive will significantly depend on the purpose for which you intend to use the device.
 If you don't have a ton of files to store, you don't plan on using the device all of the time, and you aren't planning to travel with your drive, then there is no reason to spend more than the cost of the WD Elements.
 If you're looking for a high-performance USB-powered HDD that looks great sitting next to your console, the WD Black P10 is worth every penny.
 For those in the market for a large-capacity AC-powered desktop version, it's hard to beat the byte-to-dollar ratio of the WD My Book.
-If you're going to be using your external hard drive in the field or just want the absolute ultimate in data protection, it's going to cost you a few extra dollars to protect your files, but the Adata SE800 has you covered.
+If you're going to be using your external hard drive in the field or want the absolute ultimate in data protection, it will cost you a few extra dollars to protect your files, but the Samsung T7 Shield has you covered.
 Finally, our top-scoring SSD model, the Sandisk Extreme Portable V2, is undoubtedly pricey, but given the incredible performance, this is no surprise.

 external hard drive - external hard drives come in an array of shapes and sizes.